-Difference Between light reaction and dark reaction are mainly due to the following properties:
+The difference between light reaction and the dark reaction is mainly due to the following properties:

-The demand for light: A light reaction demands the source of light energy for the breakdown of water into oxygen, while dark reaction does not need a light source.
+The demand for light: A light reaction demands a source of light energy for breaking down water into oxygen, while a dark reaction does not need a light source.

-Site of occurrence: A light reaction resides within the thylakoid membrane, whereas dark reaction resides inside the aqueous stroma of the chloroplast.
+Site of occurrence: A light reaction occurs within the thylakoid membrane, whereas a dark reaction occurs inside the aqueous stroma of the chloroplast.

 Content: Light Reaction Vs Dark Reaction